'Cadillac Tax' On Generous Health Plans May Be Headed To Congressional Junkyard

 "When employers and employees agree in lockstep that they hate it, there are not enough economists out there to outvote them," says former Senate GOP aide Rodney Whitlock, now a health care consultant.

 Harvard professor Blendon agrees.
-"Voters are saying, 'We want you to lower our health costs,'" he says.
+"Voters are saying, 'We want you to lower our health costs,' " he says.
 The Cadillac tax, at least for those affected by it, would do the opposite.

 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation, and is not affiliated with Kaiser Permanente.